LoganMunoz16/LoganMunoz16/README.md

   <h3>- Brief Description -</h3>
-  This project was completed by myself and my partner Alison Langer as the final for Algorithms Design and Analysis.
+  This project was completed by myself and my partner <a href="https://github.com/Alison003">Alison Langer</a> as the final for Algorithms Design and Analysis.
 Given a text file containing a course list, our program will use C++ Boost's graph libraries to create a possible course flow based on credit limits and a starting quarter.
 I designed the primary algorithm to create this course flow, and Alison handled all the visualizations using libraries such as graphviz.
     <br/>
   <br/>
   Below is a picture of an example course flow that can be created with our program.
 The linked repository has a very in-depth description of the project, along with some more images and an animation of the visuals being created.